 Directions

-Follow these steps for making sourdough discard bagels:
+Follow these steps to get perfect bagels:

 Expert Tips for Perfect Sourdough Discard Bagels